 Brass mirrors and sconces, mixed with polished nickel faucets, black pulls, and a warm wood vanity cabinet, create an elegant and timeless primary bathroom.

-For more bathroom ideas see my post, 2026 Bathroom Trends and Design Ideas for Master and Small Bathrooms.
+For more bathroom ideas see my post, 2026 Bathroom Trends and Design Ideas for Primary and Small Bathrooms.

 Quiet luxury entryway ideas